Minnesota vs. Indiana NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- The two teams combine to average 44.1 points per game, 0.6 more than the over/under in this contest.
+- The two teams combine to score 44.1 points per game, 0.6 more than the total in this contest.

-- This contest's over/under is 7.7 points fewer than the 51.2 these two squads combine to give up per game in 2021.

-- The Golden Gophers and their opponents have scored an average of 49.3 points per game in 2021, 5.8 more than Saturday's total.
+- The 51.2 points per game these two squads have allowed to opponents this season are 7.7 more than the 43.5 over/under in this contest.

+- The average total in Golden Gophers games this season is 49.3, 5.8 points above Saturday's total of 43.5.

 Minnesota Stats and Trends

-- Minnesota has five wins against the spread in 10 games this year.

-- The Golden Gophers have been favored by 7.5 points or more four times this season and covered the spread in one of them.
+- The Golden Gophers have covered the spread once this season when favored by 7.5 points or more (in four chances).

-- Minnesota's games this year have eclipsed the over/under five times in 10 opportunities (50%).
+- Minnesota has eclipsed the over/under in 50% of its opportunities this year (five times in 10 games with a set point total).

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook.